The following are instructions for the use of the Holidays tab to create and maintain the non-working days specifications involved in your solution.

 Add a new Public Holidays set

-A new Public Holidays set can be introduced to your SLA Management solution by selecting the Add button (6).
+A new Public Holidays set can be introduced to your performance measurement solution by selecting the Add button (6).

 If no longer required an existing Holidays set can deleted (7).